DanRepik/api_foundry/readme.md

 /{entity}
 ```

 Records are then selected using query string parameters.
-Where the name for the name value pair of a parameter can be any property from the component schema object.
+Where the name for the name value pair of a parameter can be any property defined the component schema object.

 Thus for the Chinook database we could execute the following operations;